 But the truth is, many people have health hazards hidden in plain sight on their refrigerator shelves!
 Oh how I love to stand in front of a new client’s fridge with a huge garbage bag, and throw out toxic item out of toxic item.
 Take a look in yours, and rid yourself of these 12 items, which can harm your health.

 Many people believe that dairy products (milk, sour cream, cheese) play an important role in the diet because they contain calcium.
-But the fact is that in nature, dairy is not designed to be consumed by humans.
+But the fact is that in nature, dairy is not designed to be consumed by humans (and many ask why is my stool green?)
 If you go against the laws of nature (despite dairy being a big, profitable business), various health issues can arise.
 In The China Study, Dr. T. Colin Campbell found that dairy not only didn’t contribute to bone health, but that its consumption correlated with higher rates of osteoporotic fracture.
 This is because dairy consumption creates a state of acidity in the body.
 In order to neutralize this acidity, the body pulls salts from the bones, weakening them.

 Likewise, a significant portion of the population poorly tolerates the sugar in dairy (lactose), and the protein found in dairy (casein).
 Additionally, dairy may contain rGBH, a hormone that can increase risks of certain cancers.